 Suddenly there was a loud clamor.
 The pile of boxes and bags that they’d been compiling fell all over the place.
 Costumes, the electric chair, the chaise lounge, ropes and string lights.
 Everything lay sprawled around the tent.
-We could hear the human lightening rod cussing as he tried to sit his prop chair back up.
+We could hear the human lightning rod cussing as he tried to sit his prop chair back up.

 Whether it was fate, divine intervention, or just dumb luck I’ll never know.
 But one of Blayze’s fuel bottles rolled over to where we laid.
 I advised Kelly to follow my lead then grabbed the bottle and made for the other side of the tent.

-Because of the commotion the group had almost overlooked us entirely.
+Because of the commotion, the group had almost overlooked us entirely.
 But it was the illustrated man who noticed us running for the small opening at the side of the big top.

 “They’re getting away!” he shouted, taking off after us like a shot.

 I knew that Kelly was still groggy and that the chances of him catching us were very good.
 When a human being is faced with danger there are only two courses of action: fight or flight.
 I chose both.
 Popping open the cap to the fuel bottle, I sprayed it in a long line then threw one of the lanterns into the stream.